DownshiftLabs/DownshiftLabs.github.io/_posts/2013-08-31-monkey-patching-ruby-responsibly.md

 Check out the [documentation](https://github.com/jumph4x/durable_decorator) and see if you'd like to give it a go.
 If you're managing a large Spree store like me, you're going to want to see what all the fuss is about.

+## SpreeConf 2014 Ligthing Talk

+I delivered a brief talk about the design and benefits of this project at SpreeConf in New York and you can check out the slides [here](http://slid.es/jumph4xx/durable-decorator).

 ## I don't feel like it...

 I know you're busy.
 So am I. That's why I wrote a [Rails connector](https://github.com/jumph4x/durable_decorator_rails) that does all the legwork.